Sounders midfielder Nicolas Lodeiro named to MLS All-Star roster

-Midfielder Nicolas Lodeiro, the Sounders’ all-time assists leader, has been named to the 26-player MLS All-Star team, the league announced Monday.
+Midfielder Nicolas Lodeiro, the Sounders’ all-time assists leader, has been named to the 26-player MLS All-Star team, league officials announced Monday.

-In the game scheduled for 5 p.m. on July 31, the MLS All-Stars will face Spanish club Atletico Madrid at Orlando’s Exploria Stadium.
+In a match scheduled for 5 p.m. on July 31, the MLS All-Stars will face Spanish club Atletico Madrid at Orlando’s Exploria Stadium.

 Lodeiro has two goals and eight assists — tied for fourth in MLS — in 14 appearances this season.
 He is currently playing in Copa America for Uruguay, which faces Chile in group play at 4 p.m.
-Monday, and scored a goal in a 4-0 win June 16 against Ecuador.
+Monday, and scored a goal in a 4-0 victory June 16 against Ecuador.
 This is Lodeiro’s first MLS All-Star appearance and the Sounders’ 24th selection.

-The MLS All-Star roster is made up of 11 players voted in by fans, two selected by the league’s commissioner (Don Garber) and 13 picked by Orlando SC’s coach (James O’Connor).
+The MLS All-Star roster is made up of 11 players voted in by fans, two selected by league commissioner Don Garber and 13 picked by Orlando SC’s coach, James O’Connor.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.